JetBrains/kotlin-web-site/pages/docs/tutorials/android-frameworks.md

 }
 ```

-Besides being able to convert existing functionality to Kotlin, you can also enjoy Kotlin specific module.
+Besides being able to convert existing functionality to Kotlin, you can also enjoy the Kotlin specific module.
 DBFlow defines a bunch of extensions to make its usage in Kotlin more idiomatic.
 Let's highlight some of the supported features.